 What a lot of Westerners don’t know is that the reporting requirements in Georgia are much more stringent and complicated than in many other countries, and that in most cases, accounting requires actual work, as opposed to uploading your bank statements to Xero and QuickBooks and just filing an annual declaration.

-In some cases, business owners who did not speak to a tax adviser from the start, didn’t even realize that monthly filing was mandatory, and when they come to file their annual return, discover they owe penalties for all their missed monthly deadlines.
+In some cases, business owners who did not speak to a tax adviser from the start, didn’t even realize that monthly filing was mandatory, and when they come to file their annual return, discover that they owe penalties for all their missed monthly deadlines.

 In the case of businesses, as well as Individual Entrepreneurs, declarations need to be filed monthly and tax often needs to be calculated and paid on the same day that the transaction triggering tax liability takes place.